-- To provide a transportation development process that seeks and responds to input from a variety of disciplines and interests. - To integrate consideration of social, economic, environmental, livability and energy impacts into the solution of transportation problems. - To seek, encourage and facilitate the active involvement of all persons and groups in the planning and implementation of transportation improvements. - To ensure mobility for all residents with special emphasis on the needs of the elderly and disabled by planning and programming transportation improvements. - To ensure that Title VI, Environmental Justice (EJ) and Limited English Proficiency (LEP) populations are included as part of transportation planning process.
-Environmental Justice is the effort to create and maintain a healthy environment for everyone regardless of race, color, national origin, or income.
-Limited English Proficiency refers to a person who is not fluent in English. - To evaluate the local impacts of federal transportation legislation.
+- To provide a transportation development process that seeks and responds to input from a variety of disciplines and interests. - To integrate consideration of social, economic, environmental, livability and energy impacts into the solution of transportation problems. - To seek, encourage and facilitate the active involvement of all persons and groups in the planning and implementation of transportation improvements. - To ensure mobility for all residents with special emphasis on the needs of the elderly and disabled by planning and programming transportation improvements. - To ensure that Title VI populations are included as part of the transportation planning process. - To evaluate the local impacts of federal transportation legislation.